calebS24/ZypherFit-Ecommerce/README.md

 - **User-Friendly Interface**: A clean and intuitive UI for seamless navigation.
 - **Product Listings**: View detailed fitness product catalogs with categories and filters.
-- **Responsive Design**: Fully optimized for desktop and mobile devices.
+- **Responsive Design**: Website is fully optimized for desktop and mobile devices of different sizes and dimensions.
 - **Admin Panel**: Manage products, orders, and add or remove user information.

 ---